Chiragkhanna/AwsUploadAsset/README.md

 In Sync Assets, it will ask for the the path from where you need to copy the asset to AWS and then it will start placing the images/audio to S3 bucket

-In irder to delete some asset we can either give the key name (the name assign to every uploaded file) or the relative path for deletion
+In order to delete some asset we can either give the key name (the name assign to every uploaded file) or the relative path for deletion